-A step by step guide to making deliciously sweet and juicy slow cooker pulled pork that's perfect for burgers, tacos and salads.
+A step by step guide to making deliciously sweet and juicy slow cooker pulled pork that's perfect to use in burgers, tacos and salads.

-When it comes to easy (and lazy!) weekend dinners, this Slow Cooker Pulled Pork is right up there.... along with everyone's favourite Italian Pork Pizza, Cheesy Chicken Parma Balls, Chorizo & Chicken Empanadas and Leftover Chicken Fried Rice.
+When it comes to easy family dinners, this Slow Cooker Pulled Pork is right up there.... along with everyone's favourite Cheesy Chicken Parma Balls or Chorizo & Chicken Empanadas.

 Choosing The Best Cut Of Pork

 Cooking pork in a slow cooker or crock pot is such a forgiving way to cook meat... you really can't go wrong.

 This recipe can be made with the following cuts of pork:

 - pork tenderloin/ pork fillet

 The photos in this recipe post are of pulled pork made using a pork tenderloin/pork fillet (which is what I most often use for this recipe).